venkatraj/js-notes/Part 1/02. Fundamentals/08. comparision/comparision.md

 So this obviously creates a problem when we try to compare things between different data types.

 ## Identical or Strict comparison
-When equality and non equality operators fail, we use idential operators
+When equality and non equality operators fail, we use identical operators
 ```js
 console.log( '01' === 1 ); // false
 console.log( true === 1 ); // false